iivanov-soft2run/Pro2type/README.md

 Terraform Cloud account
-Digital Ocean access token set to DO_API_TOKEN repository secret Terraform Cloud access token set to TF_API_TOKEN repository secret
+Digital Ocean access token set to DO_API_TOKEN repository secret Terraform Cloud access token set to TF_API_TOKEN repository secret Set workflow permissions to read/write for your repository

 # Installation:
 To install from github you can go to action and manually start the Install workflow